Prion Diseases (Transmissible Spongiform Encephalopathies)

 CSF: Protein and glucose concentration is normal and there is no pleocytosis.
-The most useful CSF marker of CJD is elevation of protein 14-3-3.
-This 30kD protein plays a role in cell proliferation, differentiation and signal transduction and regulates neurotransmitter synthesis.
+The most useful CSF markers of CJD are Protein 14-3-3 and Real-Time Quaking-induced Conversion (RT-QuIC).
+14-3-3 is a 30kD protein that plays a role in cell proliferation, differentiation and signal transduction and regulates neurotransmitter synthesis.
 Protein 14-3-3 is also elevated in patients with encephalitis, cerebral infarction, and other conditions.
-Neuron-specific enolase (NSE), microtubule associated protein tau, and S-100 protein are also elevated in the CSF but their sensitivity is lower than 14-3-3.
-Detection of these proteins provides much needed premortem diagnostic tests for CJD.
-They are especially helpful when the differential diagnosis has been narrowed down and more common neurological conditions such as Alzheimer's disease, stroke, HIV encephalitis, etc, have been excluded.
+RT-QuIC replicates prion formation in vitro and is nearly 100% specific for CJD.
+These tests provide much needed help in the premortem diagnosis of CJD and are especially helpful when the differential diagnosis has been narrowed down and more common neurological conditions such as Alzheimer's disease, stroke, HIV encephalitis, etc have been excluded.

-DNA sequencing: Mutations of the PRNP gene that cause fCJD and the codon 129 polymorphism that influences other forms of TSEs can be detected by sequencing of DNA extracted from blood, brain, and other tissues.
+DNA sequencing: Mutations of the PRNP gene that cause fCJD and the codon 129 polymorphism that influences sCJD can be detected by sequencing of DNA extracted from blood, brain and other tissues.